Robustness of Brain Tumor Segmentation: Materials and Methods

-\subsection{U-Net}
+\subsubsection{U-Net}

 The U-Net architecture \cite{RFB15a} is probably the most dominant topology in image segmentation.
 The intuition behind its structure is to re-use already learned feature mappings: This architecture can be split into two components, an encoder and a decoder branch connected by a bottleneck; see Fig.~\ref{fig:U-Net_struc}.
-While the first one learns feature mappings and contracts the image to its vector representation in the latent space (i.e. the bottleneck), the decoder part reconstructs an image of the original size using the previously learned feature maps \cite{RFB15a}.
+While the first one learns feature mappings and contracts the image to its vector representation in the latent space (i.e. the bottleneck), the decoder part reconstructs an image of the original size using the previously learned feature maps, see \cite{RFB15a} for more details.
 In this way, the structural integrity is maintained while distortions due to lost locality are reduced.
-The U-Net architecture resembles an \enquote{U}, justifying its name. \\ The encoder part (i.e. the left side of the \enquote{U}), contracts the image to the latent space via a series of convolutions with activation followed by an max pooling operation.
-Here, the number of filters and their responses doubles after each convolution block while the image is downsampled.
-This has two major properties: The complex image features are learned and transferred to a more abstract representation.
-The lowermost layer connects the encoder and decoder sections.\\ The decoder part of the U-Net architecture performs the opposite procedure than the encoder.
-Each series of convolutions with activation is now followed by an up-convolution.
-Here, the number of filters and their responses is halved after each convolution block while the image is upsampled. \\ In order to introduce locality to the massively abstracted feature representations, Ronneberger et al. \cite{RFB15a} apply \textit{skip-connections} .
-Those connections allow to re-use already learned filters - they are simply concatenated at the beginning of each decoder block.\\ In its original formulation, the U-Net architecture was developed for 2D cell images.
+In order to introduce locality to the massively abstracted feature representations, Ronneberger et al. \cite{RFB15a} apply \textit{skip-connections} , allowing a re-usage of already learned filters.\\ In its original formulation, the U-Net architecture was developed for 2D cell images.
 However, its extension to 3D images (necessary for volumetric MRI data) is straightforward - the architecture is identical and only replaces all 2D operators with their corresponding 3d variants \cite{cciccek20163d}.\\ In the following we will discuss the No NewNet topology\cite{isensee2018nnu}.
 This recent work shows a very high performance on several datasets.
 It was developed on the basic assumption that already the original U-Net architecture is very powerful and most extensions of its design are not necessary and too complicated.
 Since we will follow this assumption in a quite similar way, we explain this work in detail.

-\subsection{No NewNet}
+\subsubsection{No NewNet}

 Since the publication of the U-Net architecture, the encoder-decoder strategy has become the dominant approach in image segmentation.
 Nowadays, almost all new developments in this field are based on architectural modifications of this topology \cite{jegou2017one,isensee2018nnu,myronenko20183d}. \\ In the meantime it is almost impossible to predict which architecture might be suitable for a problem due to the multitude of possible extensions: Each of these possibilities has been tested on a specific data set.
 Unfortunately, it is an inherent part of deep learning that there is an architectural overfit to the data set used - making it almost impossible to decide whether an adjustment is appropriate in a different context.\\ Isensee et al. \cite{isensee2018nnu} implemented a number of these variants and evaluated their usefulness.
 It is not surprising that they found most of these extensions to be pointless in a general context - compared to a well trained U-Net model.
 Overall, they claim that a generic U-Net architecture with a few minor modifications can be sufficient to provide competitive performance.